-It is highly recommended to use the merge commit sha when backporting a Pull Request.
+It is highly recommended to use the merge SHA1 hash when backporting a Pull Request.
 The merge commit includes all PR sub commits to be backported.
 With that, no individual sub commit backporting is necessary.

 The following example assumes that: